Spotify and Universal Music Group Announce Landmark Licensing Agreements for Fan-Made Covers and Remixes

 And perhaps most importantly, who is actually in control once their music enters the machine?

 This deal changes the conversation entirely as Spotify and Universal are no longer talking about how to stop AI.
-They are talking about how to commercialise it.
+They are talking about how to commercialise it, because if a major label can make more money from the artists, they surely will go to great lengths to do just that.

-What we are witnessing is not the arrival of AI in music.
-AI has already arrived.
+The arrival of AI in music has already happened.
 It has been flooding streaming platforms, social media feeds and video-sharing sites for years.
 What makes this deal significant is that two of the most powerful companies in music have decided that the future is not about resisting AI but building a business model around it.

-The most important word in the entire announcement is not AI either; it is participation.
+The most important word in the announcement is not AI either; it is participation.

-Yet participation is only the beginning of the conversation.
+Yet participation is only the beginning of the conversation here.
+Some questions that come to my mind:

 What exactly are artists agreeing to?